iiasa/message-ix-models/doc/data.rst

 Package data
    These are stored in the :file:`message_ix_models/data/` subdirectory of the `iiasa/message-ix-models <https://github.com/iiasa/message-ix-models>`_ git repository.

-   Some of these data are included in the packaged distributions of :mod:`message_ix_models` available on `available on PyPI <https://pypi.org/project/message-ix-models>`_.
+   Some of these data are included in the packaged distributions of :mod:`message_ix_models` `available on PyPI <https://pypi.org/project/message-ix-models>`_.
    Other files are omitted to keep the size of these distributions small.